 “This mural encourages young people to be curious and to engage with their rich heritage.
 Hopefully, it will inspire them.”

 This stunning work incorporates a tree with roots, the Paisley pattern and butterflies – all signifying birth and re-birth – as well as a small marker to the famous ‘slug in the bottle’ case.

 “It’s always great to see art bringing happiness to people and making them smile.”

 One of Paisley’s hidden gems; Browns Lane is home to several stunning artworks that you can marvel at while walking along the cobbles.

-Street artists Danny McDermott and Mark Worst (who created the amazing Kingfisher mural above) produced these fantastic tributes to some of the town’s famous Buddies, including musicians Gerry Rafferty and Joe Egan, St Mirren’s 1987 Scottish Cup winning team, historian Ellen Farmer and singer Paolo Nutini.
+Street artists Danny McDermott and Mark Worst (who also created the amazing Kingfisher mural below) produced these fantastic tributes to some of the town’s famous Buddies, including musicians Gerry Rafferty and Joe Egan, St Mirren’s 1987 Scottish Cup winning team, historian Ellen Farmer and singer Paolo Nutini.

 This stunning 16-metres-tall mural depicts a beautiful kingfisher perched next to a ball of yarn, with the iconic Thomas Coats Memorial Church building in the background.

 The kingfisher represents the life and work of Alexander Wilson, considered the father of American ornithology.
 The yarn draws on Paisley’s rich heritage of textile production and the church building is a nod to this same heritage and its architectural legacy.

 “At 16 metres, this is one of the highest murals I’ve ever painted and it’s certainly the most unusual.
 Ross and I have had to do training to operate the scissors lift to get up and down the gable end!”